huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_loadbalancer.md

 * `tags` - (Optional, Map) The key/value pairs to associate with the loadbalancer.

+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the loadbalancer.
+  Changing this creates a new loadbalancer.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: